%matplotlib inline

 Note

 Now we have trained an NN for a single specie Si.
-If you have multiple species in your system and want to use different parameters for different species, take a look at the `tut_nn_multi_spec` example.
+If you have multiple species in your system and want to use different parameters for different species, take a look at the multi species neural network tutorial example.